 What might that look like?
-MySmartPrice and OnLeaks took a swing at speculative renders based on purported leaked CAD drawings (above and below), and they show an appealing device with a nearly all-screen front and a more angular shape overall.
+MySmartPrice and OnLeaks took a swing at speculative renders based on purported leaked CAD drawings (below), and they show an appealing device with a nearly all-screen front and a more angular shape overall.

 What about the Apple iPad Pro (2018) screen?

 The iPhone X's screen resolution was only a little bit crisper than that of the iPhone 8 Plus, but it introduced a much bigger change in the shift from LCD to an OLED panel.

 OLED panels allow for much-improved contrast and deeper black levels, and paired with the bezel-lite design, the results are pretty spectacular.
 So now the big question is: will the new iPad Pro also make the switch?